Paisley Fields — Radio Promotion

 But somewhere in the fields and the farms and the line dances of rural Iowa, the ghosts of Fields' scared, closeted childhood are still wondering…

 Are U Mad At Me, due out May 1, 2026 via Don Giovanni Records, marks a huge, cowboy boot-wearing step for the Brooklyn-based songwriter.
 Fields proves that genre is as fluid as sexuality, as the album saunters across country, pop, disco, grunge, and classical with ease.
 Across 12 tracks, Fields traverses bangers like power pop lead single "Party Girl" and two-stepping second single "Hands Off The Hat" (co-written with Grammy award-winning songwriter Melody Walker) all the way to tragic ballads like "Apalachicola to Tallahassee" (co-written with Karen Pittelman of Karen & The Sorrows) and the closing "Uncle Charlie's."
-He makes light of gender-neutral bathrooms marked with unicorns instead of stick figures in the guitar-driven "Pronoun Meltdown" and calls out a husband cheating on his wife with another man in the tragicomic ballad of "You Should Tell Your Wife."

-Ultimately, Are U Mad At Me encompasses music for dancing, for honoring elders, for flirting, and for ordering the second mimosa at brunch because life is fleeting.
 As Fields says, "At the end of the day, I just want to make people feel a little bit lighter, like they are healing."